 Had and Was are some of the most repeated words in English fiction.
 And YES, they are noticed by readers, even if they don't realize what it is that is putting them off.

 Of course, not all narrative summary is dramatic action.
-But It is a good idea to tell your narrative summary through dramatic action as much as possible, even when you don't need too.
-Then it will not feel as much like summary.
+But it is a good idea to tell your narrative summary through dramatic action as much as possible, even when you don't need too.
+Then it will not feel as much like a summary.
 It goes back to creating an image, and we need something to base that image on.

 For instance, if you are explaining the history of your world, give us a character to see while you do it, or something equally vivid to bring it to life.
 Instead of:

 The building was erected by one million slaves.

 Gord the Great lashed the flesh off one million slaves to erect this house of horrors.

 The action there being "lashed the flesh."

 Dramatic Action in Description